 Today, there is an imbalance between who gives and receives recognition.
 Managers and leaders are up to 19x less likely than non-managers to receive recognition, even though they may need it the most.

 Recognition not only brings happiness to those involved, but it helps maximize overall productivity, and job satisfaction and better aligns employees to company values.
 It will help maximize profits, reduce costs, and make your employees better appreciate the moments and actions that matter .
 Now it’s time for you to make a difference in their lives!

 Note from the authors

-We hope that this article will help you have a better understanding of how recognition works and phenomenons we need to correct for.
-Our goal is to contribute in a positive way to your organization’s culture transformation.
-We recommended that you subscribe to our blog to keep in touch with us for our future articles, studies, and publications.
+We hope that this article will help you have a better understanding of how recognition works and what phenomena we need to correct.
+Our goal is to contribute in a positive way to your organization’s cultural transformation.
+We recommend that you subscribe to our blog to keep in touch with us for our future articles, studies, and publications.

 Happily is a one-of-a-kind platform that drives unprecedented feedback, recognition, insights, coaching, and more.
 Visit our website to learn more, request a demo, and be on your way to recognizing and engaging your talent.